emacs-mirror/emacs/mps/manual/source/glossary/p.rst

-        The :term:`page` number of an address is usually found from the most significant bits of the address; the remaining bits yield the offset of the :term:`location` within the page.
+        The :term:`page` number of an address is usually found from the most significant bits of the address; the remaining bits yield the offset of the :term:`memory location` within the page.
 The page table is normally indexed by page number and contains information on whether the page is currently in :term:`main memory`, and where it is in main memory or on disk.

         Conventional page tables are sized to the virtual :term:`address space` and store the entire virtual address